Snowman soup is one of my favourite things about Christmas!

 I do love the idea of homemade christmas gifts but I must admit that when I make something for someone as a gift, I do prefer that it doesn’t look homemade – does that sound odd?

 I’m sharing my step by step instructions with you today so you can see how we make snowman soup but if you scroll down to the bottom of the page, you’ll find the link to my snowman soup Pinterest board where there are so many variations of this that you will easily find one you love!

 What you’ll need to make Snowman Soup

-Enough drinking chocolate to make two cups, mini marshmallows, chocolate buttons, a candy cake, two cellophane cone bags (I bought mine of ebay really cheaply) and some curling ribbon.
+Enough drinking chocolate to make two cups, some mini marshmallows, chocolate buttons, a candy cane, two cellophane cone bags (I bought mine from Hobbycraft for a pound) and some curling ribbon.

 How to make Snowman Soup

-I usually print out a gift tag like the one I’ve made here (my printer is having an off day so I’ll add it later to this one) or ask the kids to hand write and decorate a tag to add to the Snowman Soup.
+I usually print out a gift tag like the one I’ve made here to explain what snowman soup actually is but my printer is having an off day so I’ll add it later to this batch or I might even just ask the kids to hand write and decorate a tag to add to it instead.